Cynnwys

 The prevalence and nature of online activity among children, using data from the 10- to 15-year-olds' CSEW.

-5. Perceptions of crime, the police, and the criminal justice system
+4. Statistics about perceptions of crime, the police, and the criminal justice system

-Statistics on perceptions and worry about crime, perceptions of anti-social behaviour and confidence in the police and CJS can be found in the following publications.
+Statistics on perceptions and worry about crime, perceptions of anti-social behaviour and confidence in the police and CJS can be found in the following publications:

 Public perceptions of crime in England and Wales: year ending March 2016

-An article covering public perceptions of crime and worry about crime at both the national and local level, using data from CSEW.
+An article covering public perceptions of crime and worry about crime at both the national and local level, using data from the CSEW.

 Latest crime statistics quarterly bulletin